-As mentioned above, the case law of Administrative Courts indicates that (failing an incorrect application of the Dublin criteria) systemic deficiencies in the asylum system of the requested Member State remain the only situation where the authorities compliance with the Dublin Regulation may be challenged.
-However, according to the information available to CPR in certain cases where deficiencies have been raised by the applicant, the court has failed to conduct an ex officio inquiry on the nature of those deficiencies on the basis of objective criteria such as reception conditions, recognition rates or procedural guarantees.
+However, according to the information available to CPR in certain cases where deficiencies have been raised by the applicant, the court has failed to conduct an ex officio inquiry on the nature of those deficiencies on the basis of objective criteria such as reception conditions, recognition rates or procedural guarantees (see Suspension of Transfers).130

-The information provided by the CSTAF for 2017 regarding the number, nationalities of appellants, average duration and results of judicial reviews by the TAC of Lisbon of first instance decisions does not make a distinction between the type of asylum procedures (see Statistics).
+The information provided by the CSTAF for 2018 regarding the number, nationalities of appellants, average duration and results of judicial reviews by the TAC of Lisbon of first instance decisions does not make a distinction between the type of asylum procedures (see Statistics).
+However, according to the information available to CPR, Dublin procedures were the main type of asylum procedure used in 2018 to reject asylum applications at first instance in the case of nationals of Guinea and Guinea-Bissau (two of the most representative nationalities at appeals stage).